 American Archives Month: The Power of Collaboration

-Since 2006, the Society of American Archivists has provided members with public relations kits that offer practical information and great ideas to help you make your archives program more visible.
-You can access past PR kits by clicking on the graphic images to the right or on "Related Pages" at the bottom of this page.
+Are you looking for practical information and great ideas to help you make your archives program more visible during American Archives Month?
+Then you've come to the right place!
+You can access public relations kits by clicking on "Related Pages" at the bottom of this page.
 Additional tips and tools are contained in supplementary material ("Get Started!") below.
 Whether you're interested in planning an event, issuing a press release to attract media coverage, or prepping for a media interview, these "evergreen" resources will assist you in enhancing public awareness of your repository—and your profession!

 No matter what your budget is, you can enhance public awareness of your collections.
 Check out the following materials for ideas and practical tips about what you can do!

 Make this document available to young people who visit your repository.
 Or take it with you to distribute to students on your next career day visit.

 Say What?
 Talking Points on the Value of Archives

 Imagine yourself on an elevator with a friendly stranger who innocently inquires what you do for a living.
 You say with enthusiasm, "I'm an archivist!"
 The stranger gives you "that" blank look and you know she's thinking, "Say what?"